Rentokil 100 years of innovation in Pest Control collage image over time

 • 1960s

-The company expanded across Asia, Africa and Europe.
+The company expands across Asia, Africa, the Caribbean and Europe.

 • 1960